okonomichiyaki/supercat/050-administration.md

 ✦ Can bot Influence any other card?
 (Check "Influence Doctrine")

-✦ Can bot Tax for <ins>new resources</ins>?

-✦ Can bot Tax for other resources?
+✦ Can bot Tax to gain resources?

+- Prefer:
+	- <ins>new resources</ins>
 <div class="pagebreak"> </div>